 Any recipe depends on the quality and wholesomeness of the ingredients.
 But with sausage, good results depend on the process as well.

 Of course, your smoking/cooking technique matters.
-But assuming you start with good stuff and don't booger up the cook, the primary root of success or failure is salt, fat, and grinding.
+But assuming you start with good stuff and don't booger up the cook, the primary root of success or failure is salt, fat, and grinding technique.

 Salt precision counts.
 If you're making dinner, measuring spoons are fine.
-But when making sausage use a precision scale.
+But when making a batch of sausage use a precision scale.

 The ratio of meat to fat, and the ratio of salt to the combo of the meat and fat, are critical to how your sausage turns out.